khalidalmahasnah/Software-Project-25-26/docs/report.md

 ### Problem Statement

-In high-density environments such as universities, shopping malls, and city centers, finding a parking space fast is really frustrating and inefficient.
-Drivers waste alot of time and fuel circling lots searching for open spots, which contributes to traffic congestion and increased carbon emissions.
+In high-density environments such as universities, shopping malls, and city centers, finding a parking space quickly is inefficient.
+Drivers waste significant time and fuel circling lots searching for open spots, contributing to traffic congestion and carbon emissions.

 Currently, most parking facilities rely on manual management or outdated legacy systems.
-These systems suffer from several critical issues:
+These suffer from critical issues:
-1.  **Lack of Visibility:** Drivers dont know if a spot is available before arriving.
+1.  **Lack of Visibility:** Drivers do not know if a spot is available before arriving.
-2.  **Inefficient Entry/Exit:** Manual ticketing and cash payments create bottlenecks at gates.
+2.  **Inefficient Entry/Exit:** Manual ticketing creates bottlenecks.
-3.  **Poor Management Data:** Administrators lack real-time insights into occupancy rates, making it difficult to optimize pricing or manage peak hours effectively.
+3.  **Poor Management Data:** Administrators lack real-time insights into occupancy and revenue.
+4.  **Security Gaps:** Manual checks often miss vehicle violations or unauthorized access attempts.

-There is an urgent need for an integrated **Parking Management and Guidance System** that leverages IoT sensors and mobile technology to automate access, streamline payments, and guide users to available spots in real-time.
+There is an urgent need for an integrated **Parking Management and Guidance System** that leverages IoT sensors, ANPR (Automatic Number Plate Recognition), and mobile technology to automate access, enforce security protocols, and guide users in real-time.

 ### Stakeholders

 #### 1. Primary Actors (Direct Users)
-* **Drivers / Vehicle Owners:** The primary end-users who interact with the mobile app and kiosks to find parking, make reservations, and pay fees.
-Their main interest is convenience and time-saving.
+* [cite_start]**Drivers / Vehicle Owners:** The primary end-users who use the system to find parking, make reservations, and pay fees[cite: 253, 267, 273]. [cite_start]They can be "Walk-in" users or "Registered" users with reservations[cite: 256].
-* **Parking Administrators:** Staff members who use the web dashboard to monitor occupancy, set pricing models, and view financial reports.
+* [cite_start]**Parking Administrators:** Staff who use the dashboard to monitor occupancy, manage pricing models, and view financial reports[cite: 268, 270, 271].
-* **Security Personnel:** Staff who may receive alerts regarding unauthorized parking or barrier malfunctions.
+* [cite_start]**Security Staff:** Personnel who are automatically notified by the system in cases of unauthorized entry, unresolved violations, or payment refusals at the exit[cite: 263, 266, 283].

 #### 2. Secondary Stakeholders (Business & Technical)
+* [cite_start]**Payment System:** An external system actor responsible for processing transaction requests and verifying payment status during reservations and exit procedures[cite: 253, 300, 301].
-* **Facility Management (e.g., University or Mall Management):** The owners of the parking facility.
-They are interested in maximizing revenue, optimizing space usage, and reducing traffic congestion on their premises.
+* **Facility Management:** The owners interested in revenue maximization and space optimization.
-* **System Maintenance & IoT Technicians:** The technical team responsible for ensuring that physical sensors, cameras, and barriers remain operational and connected to the central database.
-* **Developers (Our group):** The software engineering team responsible for designing, building, and maintaining the system architecture.
+* **System Maintenance Team:** Responsible for IoT sensors and barrier hardware.

 ### Main Requirements

 #### Functional Requirements
-1.  **Real-Time Monitoring:** The system must utilize IoT sensors and cameras to detect vehicle presence and update the database with the current status (Occupied/Free) of every parking spot instantly.
-2.  **Reservation Management:** Registered users must be able to search for available spots and reserve a specific location for a defined time slot via the mobile application.
-3.  **Automated Access Control:** The entry/exit barriers must automatically open upon recognizing a valid license plate or scanning a valid reservation QR code.
-4.  **Guidance System:** The system must provide visual navigation (via app or on-site displays) to guide the driver to their assigned or nearest available spot.
-5.  **Payment Processing:** The system must calculate parking fees based on duration and allow users to make secure payments using credit cards or digital wallets.
+1.  [cite_start]**Real-Time Monitoring & Availability Check:** The system must check parking availability instantly for both reservation requests and walk-in vehicles, displaying a "Parking Full" message if no spots are available[cite: 256, 257, 285].
+2.  **Reservation Management:** Users can search for spots, enter details (date/duration), and pay in advance. [cite_start]The system must support **modification** and **cancellation** of these reservations, including refund/penalty calculations and updating the reservation register[cite: 274, 278, 279].
+3.  **Automated Entry Control:**
+    * [cite_start]**Identification:** Identify the vehicle via ANPR[cite: 254].
+    * [cite_start]**Authorization:** Verify if the vehicle has a valid reservation or if a walk-in spot is available[cite: 255, 256].
+    * **Violation Check:** The system must check for existing violations. [cite_start]If a violation exists, it prompts for resolution; if unresolved, entry is denied and security is called[cite: 261, 263].
+4.  **Automated Exit Control:**
+    * [cite_start]**Fee Calculation:** Calculate the parking duration and fee upon exit[cite: 280, 281].
+    * **Payment Verification:** Verify if payment is completed. [cite_start]If not, request payment; if denied, call security[cite: 282, 283].
-6.  **Admin Dashboard:** Administrators must be able to view live occupancy heatmaps, generate revenue reports, and configure pricing rules (e.g., peak vs. off-peak hours).
+5.  [cite_start]**Dynamic Pricing Management:** Administrators must be able to modify pricing rules and apply new pricing models based on operational data[cite: 271].
+6.  [cite_start]**Admin Dashboard:** A secured interface for administrators to monitor occupancy, view financial reports, and manage user accounts[cite: 269, 270, 298].

 #### Non-Functional Requirements
-1.  **Performance:** The system must update parking spot availability status on the user app within 5 seconds of a sensor state change.
+1.  **Performance:** The system must update parking spot availability on the user app within 5 seconds of a sensor state change.
-2.  **Scalability:** The backend architecture must support the addition of new sensors and parking zones without requiring significant system downtime.
-3.  **Reliability:** The system must maintain 99.9% uptime, with a failover mechanism for the barrier gates in case of network loss (e.g., manual override).
+2.  **Reliability:** The system must maintain 99.9% uptime, with a failover mechanism for barrier gates (e.g., manual override).
-4.  **Security:** All payment transactions and user data (including license plates and passwords) must be encrypted in transit and at rest.
+3.  **Security:** All payment transactions and user credentials must be encrypted. [cite_start]Access to the Admin Dashboard must be secured via authentication[cite: 268, 296].
+4.  **Scalability:** The architecture must support the addition of new sensors and parking zones without significant downtime.
-5.  **Usability:** The mobile application interface should be intuitive, requiring no more than 3 clicks to reserve a spot.
+5.  **Usability:** The mobile interface should be intuitive, allowing users to complete a reservation in under 3 clicks.

 ### Assumptions

-1.  **Hardware Availability:** We assume that the necessary hardware infrastructure (IoT ultrasonic sensors, ANPR cameras, and automated barrier gates) is already installed and functional at the parking facility.
+1.  **Hardware Availability:** The facility is equipped with functioning IoT ultrasonic sensors, ANPR cameras for vehicle identification, and automated barrier gates.
-2.  **Network Connectivity:** The parking facility is equipped with a stable, high-speed internet connection to ensure real-time communication between the local sensors and the central cloud server.
+2.  **Network Connectivity:** A stable high-speed internet connection exists to link local sensors with the central database.
-3.  **User Technology:** All users (drivers) possess a smartphone with an active internet connection to access the mobile application for reservations and payments.
+3.  **User Technology:** Users possess smartphones with internet access for the app.
-4.  **Payment API Integration:** A third-party Payment Gateway API (PayPal) is available for integration and handles the actual processing of credit card transactions securely.
+4.  [cite_start]**Payment Integration:** A third-party Payment System is available to verify status and process transactions in real-time[cite: 301].
-5.  **Single Vehicle per Spot:** The physical parking spots are standard-sized, and one spot accommodates exactly one passenger vehicle.
+5.  [cite_start]**Violation Data:** The system has access to a database or logical rule set to define and identify "vehicle violations" (e.g., previous unpaid fees)[cite: 261].
-6.  **Regulatory Compliance:** It is assumed that storing license plate data and user records complies with local privacy regulations and that users consent to data collection upon registration.
+6.  **Regulatory Compliance:** Data storage complies with local privacy laws regarding license plate data.